-merely clarified that intent.18 The court concluded it was unnecessary for Florida to amend its statute in light of this interpretation.
+Other courts interpreted the issue of pregnancy discrimination in state law differently.
+In Carsillo v.
+City of Lake Worth, the Fourth District Court of Appeal opined that the FCRA includes pregnancy because Congress originally intended Title VII to include pregnancy, and the PDA merely clarified that intent.18 The court concluded it was unnecessary for Florida to amend its statute in light of this interpretation.
 The Florida Supreme Court declined to hear the appeal.19

 However, the Third District Court of Appeal court reached an opposite finding.
 In Delva v.
-Continental Group, Inc., the court did not look beyond the plain language of the FCRA, and found that no remedy exists for a pregnancy claim in state court under Florida law.20 The court certified the conflict with Carsillo to the Florida Supreme Court.
+Continental Group, Inc., the court, by looking at the plain language of the FCRA, found that no remedy exists for a pregnancy claim in state court under Florida law.20 The court certified the conflict with Carsillo to the Florida Supreme Court.

-In 2014, the Florida Supreme Court reviewed the Delva case and quashed that decision.21 The Court concluded that "discrimination based on pregnancy is subsumed within the prohibition in the FCRA against discrimination based on an individual's sex."22 The Court opined that this interpretation was consistent with legislative intent, as provided in the FCRA itself, that the FCRA be liberally construed to further its purpose of securing all individuals within the state freedom from discrimination based on sex.23
+In 2014, the Florida Supreme Court reviewed the Delva case, quashed the appellate decision, and remanded the case back to the trial court.21 The Court ruled that "discrimination based on pregnancy is subsumed within the prohibition in the FCRA against discrimination based on an individual's sex."22 The Court considered this interpretation consistent with legislative intent, as expressly provided in the FCRA itself, that the FCRA be liberally construed in favor of ensuring freedom from discrimination based on sex.23

 The decision only addressed pregnancy discrimination claims under the FCRA, but did not speak to s.
-509.092, F.S., which addresses discrimination in public lodging and public food esablishments.
+509.092, F.S., which addresses discrimination in public lodging and public food establishments.